devlouisc/kake/docs/design.md

 ## Dependency Resolution

 The dependency resolution strategy is to take whichever dependency is higher in the dependency tree.
-The top level dependencies (declared in the project.json file) are at level 0, their immediate transient dependencies are at level 1, and so on.
+The top level depmgmt (declared in the project.json file) are at level 0, their immediate transient depmgmt are at level 1, and so on.
 The `overrideingDependencies` field may be used to force the use of a particular dependency version if there is a conflict.